May Day: Scotland

 The poem describes the celebration in the town of Peebles in the Scottish Borders, which continues to stage a parade and pageant each year, including the annual 'Common Riding', which takes place in many towns throughout the Borders.
-As well as the crowning of a Beltane Queen each year, it is custom to sing 'The Beltane Song'.
+As well as the crowning of a Beltane Queen each year, it is custom to sing "The Beltane Song".

 John Jamieson, in his Etymological Dictionary of the Scottish Language (1808) describes some of the May Day/Beltane customs which persisted in the eighteenth and early nineteenth centuries in parts of Scotland, which he noted were beginning to die out.
 In the nineteenth century, folklorist Alexander Carmichael (1832-1912), collected the song Am Beannachadh Bealltain (The Beltane Blessing) in his Carmina Gadelica, which he heard from a crofter in South Uist.

 Scottish May Day/Beltane celebrations have been somewhat revived since the late twentieth century.
-Both Edinburgh and Glasgow organise May Day festivals and rallies.
-In Edinburgh, the Beltane Fire Festival is held on the evening of May eve and into the early hours of May Day on the city's Calton Hill.
+Both Edinburgh and Glasgow organise May Day festivals.
+In Edinburgh, the Beltane Fire Festival is held on May Eve and into the early hours of May Day on the city's Calton Hill.
 An older Edinburgh tradition has it that young women who climb Arthur's Seat and wash their faces in the morning dew will have lifelong beauty.
-At the University of St Andrews, some of the students gather on the beach late on 30 April and run into the North Sea at sunrise on May Day, occasionally naked.
-This is accompanied by torchlit processions and much elated celebration.
+At the University of St Andrews, some of the students gather on the beach late on May Eve and run into the North Sea at sunrise on May Day, sometimes naked.
+This is accompanied by torchlit processions and celebration.

 Wales

-In Wales, the first day of May is known as Calan Mai or Calan Haf, and parallels the festival of Beltane and other May Day traditions in Europe.

-Traditions would start the night before (Nos Galan Haf) with bonfires, and is considered a Ysbrydnos or spirit night when people would gather hawthorn (draenen wen) and flowers to decorate their houses, celebrating new growth and fertility.
-While on May Day celebrations would include summer dancing (dawnsio haf) and May carols (carolau mai or carolau haf) othertimes referred to as "singing under the wall" (canu dan y pared), May Day was also a time for officially opening a village green (twmpath chwarae).
+In Wales, the first day of May is known as Calan Mai or Calan Haf ("first of summer"), and parallels the festival of Beltane and other May Day traditions in Europe.
+On May Eve (Nos Galan Haf) bonfires were lit in parts of Wales.
+It was considered a Ysbrydnos or spirit night when people would gather hawthorn (draenen wen) and flowers to decorate their houses, celebrating new growth and fertility.
+On May Day, celebrations included summer dancing (dawnsio haf) and May carols (carolau mai or carolau haf).
+May Day was also a time for officially opening a village green (twmpath chwarae).